SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Responsibility for the organisation’s anti-slavery initiatives is as follows:

-Policies: BVH HR Department
+• Policies: BVH HR Department

-Risk assessments: Group Procurement Team
+• Risk assessments: Group Procurement Team

-• Investigations: Group L&C Director
+• Investigations: Group Director

-Training: BVH HR Department & BU Team
+• Training: BVH HR Department & BU HR Team

 Relevant policies

-This statement reflects that commitment to acting ethically in all business units and to establishing an effective system to ensure slavery and human trafficking is not happening in the supply chains.
-Ballyvesey Holdings Limited operates under a number
+This statement reflects that commitment to acting ethically in all business units and to establishing an effective system to ensure slavery and human trafficking is not happening in the supply chain.
+Ballyvesey Holdings Limited policies underpin our ethical approach to business, which helps prevent modern slavery in our supply chain:

-Supplier code of conduct – Ballyvesey Holdings is committed to ensuring that its suppliers adhere to the highest standards of ethics.
-Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use
+• Supplier code of conduct – Ballyvesey Holdings is committed to ensuring its suppliers adhere to the highest standard of business ethics.
+Suppliers are required to demonstrate they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
+The organisation works with suppliers to ensure they meet the standards of the code and improve their worker’s working conditions.
+Serious violations of the organisation’s supplier code of conduct will lead to the termination of the business relationship.

-Recruitment policy – Ballyvesey Holdings has its own inhouse recruitment team and uses only specified, reputable employment agencies to source labour and where not possible seeks to verify the practices of any new agency it is using before accepting workers from that agency.
+• Recruitment policy – Ballyvesey Holdings has its own inhouse recruitment team and uses only specified, reputable employment agencies to source labour and where not possible seeks to verify the practices of any new agency it is using before accepting workers from that agency.

 Due Diligence

-The organisation undertakes due diligence when considering taking on new suppliers, and reviews its existing suppliers.
+The organisation undertakes due diligence when considering taking on new suppliers and reviews its existing suppliers.
 The organisation’s due diligence and reviews include:

 • mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking